hack64-net/rotm/supercross_2000/rnd_viewer/readme.md

-# RND (.rnd) Model Viewer (Work in progress!)
+# RND (.rnd) Model Viewer

 This is a simple HTML/javascript tool that will let you view the 3D models stored in a `.rnd` file.
-Still a work in progress, and currently doesn't support textures yet.